ADOPTION FEE & WHAT IT COVERS

 A lonely cat is more likely to cause “trouble” without even realizing it.

 Boredom can lead some cats to scratch furniture, climb curtains and use the toilet paper as a toy.
-Having two cats in the house (provided they are a good match) can help because they mentally stimulate one another.
+Having two kittens in the house can help because they mentally stimulate one another.

 They will invent games, chirp, chatter with one another, and keep themselves challenged when you are not around to play with them yourself.